patrickpissurno/rust_embedded_v8_example/README.md

 I'm using `rusty_v8`, which does all the heavy lifting.
 But what you get from it is bare-bones access to V8.
 To do anything useful you'll probably have to provide a way to read files, require modules, etc.

 I'm not trying to recreate Node.js, Deno or anything like that here.
-Just playing around trying to get something working.
+This is about correctly embedding V8, so you can write part of your Rust applications in JavaScript.

 ### This branch contains my experimenal UI integration work
-It's building on top of the `master` branch and further refining it based on a "real world" use-case: driving UI from JavaScript.
+It's building on top of the `legacy` branch and further refining it based on a "real world" use-case: driving UI from JavaScript.
 It uses `conrod` with `glium` for handling OpenGL and drawing stuff.
 Actually, `conrod` also supports `vulkano` and once I get a solid foundation, the goal is migrating it to `vulkano`.

 ### What I already got working:
 - a way to call JavaScript code from Rust passing data and getting the result back